 "Earning a six-figure salary is an exciting milestone you should be proud of, but it’s important to not let yourself get carried away and overspend," says Dana Marineau, vice president and financial advocate at Credit Karma.
-She adds that there's no one-size-fits-all financial formula, but the key here is simply to have a plan.
+In the current social media-driven climate that pushes instant-gratification, living above one’s means and abusing credit cards is becoming increasingly common.
+Marineau adds that there's no one-size-fits-all financial formula, but the key here is simply to have a plan.
 "Deciding how and when to spend and save your money is deeply personal, and it’s subjective," she says.
 "You should set a realistic budget based on your life, your goals and your income."

-Ahead, two financial gurus give some money management tips for those whose salaries are six digits (especially if your big raise is relatively new).
+To help you better manage your money for 2021 and beyond, ahead, two finance experts break down their top money management tips for success.
 From staying on-budget, to planning on the future, to avoiding common spending mistakes, following this advice will help you divvy your funds in a way that works best for you.

 Stick To A Budget